executablebooks/MyST-NB/docs/render/format_code_cells.md

 Now we can link to the image from anywhere in our documentation: [swim to the fish](fun-fish-ref)

-You can create figures for any mime outputs:
+You can create figures for any mime outputs, including tables:

 ````md
 ```{code-cell} ipython3
 ---
 mystnb:
   figure:
-    align: left
+    align: center
     caption_before: true
-    caption: This is my table caption, aligned left
+    caption: This is my table caption, above the table
 ---
 import pandas
-pandas.DataFrame({"column 1": [1, 2, 3]})
+df = pandas.DataFrame({"column 1": [1, 2, 3]})
+df = df.style.set_table_attributes('class="dataframe align-center"')
+df
 ```
 ````